fnc-test/pds3-product-tools/README.txt

 output:

 [INFO] Compilation failure
+/Users/shardman/dev/pds/tools/product-tools/target/generated-sources\
-/Users/shardman/dev/pds/tools/product-tools/target/generated-sources/antlr3/gov/nasa/pds/tools/label/antlr/ODLParser.java:[7559,19] code too large
+/antlr3/gov/nasa/pds/tools/label/antlr/ODLParser.java:[7559,19] code too large

 Upgrading to Antlr 3.3 did not resolve the issue.
 The good news is that it works just fine in a Linux environment.
-In addition, one of the unit tests fails (CharacterCheckerTest) in Mac OS X where it succeeds in Linux.
+In addition, if the build does actually succeed in a Mac OS X environment, one of the unit tests fails.